Schools and other education settings - coronavirus info for families of deaf childrenPublished Date: 11 Jan 2021

 - Education Restart: Guidance for Schools and Educational Settings In Northern Ireland

 - Information for parents on returning to school

 - More information about local arrangements should also be available on the website for your local authority.

 - Guidance on the September re-opening of schools

 - Guidance for schools on supporting vulnerable and disadvantaged learners

 - Guidance for professionals on re-opening of schools

-- You can also check the website of your local authority for up-to-date information on the plans for reopening in your area.
+- You can also check the website of your local authority for the latest information on schools in your area.